Technology Advancements in support of COVID-19 Testing

 This collaboration between engineering and medical technology professionals is just one example of the global teamwork needed in order to overcome the coronavirus.
 We expect to see a lot of new innovations during this trying period, and we appreciate other companies’ developments to speed up the process of building ventilators and manufacturing respirators!

-We at ACT remain proud of our partnership with INHECO and proud of what INHECO and other medical companies across the globe are doing to advance this technology to enable this critical testing to take place.
-We are committed to continue our manufacturing operations in accordance with local requirements, in order to support our partners during this challenging time.
+We at ACT remain proud of our partnership with INHECO and proud of what INHECO and other medical companies across the globe have done to advance this technology to enable critical testing to take place.